Roquebrun: History

 The village was dominated by several powerful competing families.
 The poor majority found a living from the poor soil of the hills by raising sheep and goats, fishing, olives, vines and flour from sweet chestnuts.
 The population was much reduced by the black plague and subsequently by tuberculosis and cholera.
 The population grew rapidly from about 1800 and was supported by the economy of wine production from the 1820s until the phylloxera infection of the vines in the 1890s.
 Phylloxera was brought through imported vines from the United States, where it is endemic.
 All French vines are now grafted onto Native American grape rootstock.
 Rail transport was the means to distribute the wine internally and to the ports.
 Spanish workers began to settle in Roquebrun from about 1850 and refugees from the civil war settled in the late 1930s.

 Geology

-The hills and valleys of Roquebrun are formed on a fold from the north east and a recumbent fold from south west.
+The hills and valleys of Roquebrun are formed on a fold from the north east and a recumbent fold from the south west.
 The exposed hard rocks are Ordovician schist and Devonian dolomite.
 The dolomite forms a vertical ridge upon which the 8th century fortification tower is situated.
 The junction of the two folds is the valley leading to the hamlet of Laurenque.